shreyasalunkhe2404/Phyluce/README.md

 # Phyluce
-Building phylogenetic tree using Phyluce
+Building a phylogenetic tree using Phyluce globally replace all pipe symbols (|) with underscores (_)